TANMAY007100/literate-waffle/README.md

     - Flag Of Botswana
     - Flag Of Nigeria
     - Flag Of Morocco
+    - Flag Of Ukraine
+    - Flag Of Nauru
 <br/><br/>

 **Note:** The width is considered to be the longest horizontal part of the flag and the height is considered to be the longest vertical part of the flag.